ansys/ansys-tools-filetransfer-server/README.md

-# Filetransfer Utility Server
+# Filetransfer Tool Server

-The Filetranser Utility is a minimal gRPC API for transferring files between a client and a remote server.
+The Filetranser Tool is a minimal gRPC API for transferring files between a client and a remote server.

 This code implements the server-side in C++.

+**WARNING**:

+The filetransfer tool does not provide any security measures.
+Any file on the server component can be accessed by any client.
+Without additional security measures, it is unsuited for use over an untrusted network.

 ## Quickstart

-The easiest way to use the Filetransfer Utility Server is through the provided docker container:
+The easiest way to use the Filetransfer Tool Server is through the provided docker container:

 ```bash
 docker run ghcr.io/ansys/tools-filetransfer